-Mountain View Green Building and Reach Codes
+Mountain View Green Building Code

-New 2025 Building Codes Coming!The California Building Standards Commission (CBSC) released the new 2025 California Building Standards Code (State Code), which will become effective on January 1, 2026.
-The City Council approved local amendments to the State Code on September 9, 2025 (Ordinance No. 9.2025), which will also be effective on January 1, 2026 once approved by State Agencies.
-The Council adopted new Reach Code requirements as part of the local amendments, including:
+New 2025 Building CodesThe California Building Standards Commission (CBSC) released the 2025 California Building Standards Code (State Code), which became effective on January 1, 2026.
+The City Council approved local amendments to the State Code on September 9, 2025 (Ordinance No. 9.2025) that included the following new Reach Code requirements:

 Answers to Common Questions on the new Reach Code requirements |

-Submitting for Permits with MVGBC and Reach Codes
+Submitting for Permits

 Other Information and Resources